 Kidneys are one of the most vulnerable organs for complications associated with diabetes.
 If preventive and protective measures are taken soon enough, the kidney complications associated with diabetes can be delayed, or even avoided.
 With long-term good blood sugar control, the risk of complications – particularly those affecting the kidneys – is low.

 Diabetes is the most common cause of kidney disease.
 Prolonged hyperglycemia damages the renal filter, by overusing the kidney but also by impacting the surrounding blood vessels: this is known as diabetic kidney disease or diabetic nephropathy.
 The kidneys are very sensitive to blood sugar levels, and also to high blood pressure.
-In particular, poorly controlled diabetes can change the membrane of the glomeruli, kidney structures that are essential to filter the blood.
+In particular, long-term elevated blood glucose levels can change the membrane of the glomeruli, kidney structures that are essential to filter the blood.